imsanjeevkumar/Task1/Prometheus_and_Grafana-Setup.md

 **Step#4:Creating an Amazon EKS Cluster using eksctl**

-Creating an Amazon EKS Cluster using eksctl streamlines the process of setting up and managing Kubernetes clusters on AWS.
+**Creating an Amazon EKS Cluster using eksctl streamlines the process of setting up and managing Kubernetes clusters on AWS.
 It provides a simplified command-line interface for creating EKS clusters with predefined configurations, ensuring efficient cluster deployment.
+Execute the below command**

 eksctl create cluster --name=eks-cluster --region=eu-central-1 --version=1.29 --nodegroup-name=my-nodes --node-type=t3.medium --managed --nodes=2 --nodes-min=2 --nodes-max=3

 Kindly note that it would take 15–20 minutes for this installation to complete.
 Once it is done, you can go to your AWS Console and look for the eksctl clusters

-We can verify the cluster by logging into the AWS Console
+**We can verify the cluster by logging into the AWS Console, Execute the below command**

 eksctl get cluster --name eks-cluster --region eu-central-1